kusanagi/katana-sdk-python2/README.md

   path: ./middleware-example.py
 ```

-Save the config as `middleware-example.yaml`.
+Now, save the config as `middleware-example.yaml`.

-And finally create a config file for the **Service** that looks like:
+Next, create a config file for the **Service** as the following:

 ```yaml
 "@context": urn:katana:service